hobbystacks/soa-digitalocean/README.md

 - [Authors](#authors)
 - [License](#license)

-## Sample : Weather Forecasts
+## Weather Forecasts Application

-This sample build upon the usual weather forecast SPA and API from the `ASP.NET Core` project templates.
+This sample builds on the well-known weather forecast scenario from the `ASP.NET Core` project templates.
+We have modified the generated single-page application (SPA) and REST API in order to showcase other technologies and advanced scenarios.

 ### Technologies